 - Fennel and Wild Garlic Salad with Mustard Dressing

-- Whizz the butter, garlic and salt up in a food processor until you have gloriously green butter.
+Either whizz the butter, wild garlic and salt up in a food processor until you have gloriously green butter.

-Slice a part baked baguette multiple times, 3/4 of the way through.
+Slice the part baked baguettes 3/4 of the way through, at one inch intervals.

-Bake for 8 minutes (or follow the packaging instructions if they differ) or until the top is golden brown and your belly is doing hunger flips.
+Bake for 8 minutes (or follow the packaging instructions if they differ) or until the tops are golden brown.

 Nancy/SpicieFoodie says